rtyle/ping4pow/README.md

 ### Hardware

-The stack will be assembled with the PoE module on the bottom, the relay module in the middle and the core on the top.
+The stack will be assembled with the PoE base on the bottom, the relay module in the middle and the core on the top.

 #### Relay Module